Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Cumulative Entropy}

 In location privacy, cumulative entropy measures how much entropy can be gathered on a route through a series of independent mix zones.
-A mix zone $M$ is an area where several vehicles are close to each other at the same time, such that the adversary cannot distinguish the vehicles as they leave the mix zone in different directions.
-Cumulative entropy adds up the entropy gathered in each mix zone $m$ on a vehicle's path~\citep{freudiger_mix-zones_2007}.
+A mix zone $R$ is a region where several nodes are close to each other at the same time, such that the adversary cannot distinguish the nodes as they leave the mix zone in different directions.
+Cumulative entropy adds up the entropy gathered in each mix zone $r$ on a node's path~\cite{freudiger_mix-zones_2007}. $X_r$ indicates the adversary's estimate at the time when the user is in mix zone $r$.